ThomasAUB/ustream/README.md

     MyInput mi;

     // enable the input
-    // note : we could have put this line inside the constructor of "MyInput" mi.attach();
+    // note : by default, the input is attached on instantiation mi.attach();

     // send an integer rvalue